Close Button

 Sexual wellbeing during the menopause

-Mr Ahmed Khalil, Consultant Gynaecologist, discusses the menopause (8 videos)
+Mr Ahmed Khalil, Consultant Gynaecologist, discusses the menopause - what the symptoms are and how to access treatment at Benenden Hospital (8 videos).

 What is perimenopause?